 - BAME university students feel more confident and improve their communication skills to contribute to an enhanced CV and employability

 “I just wanted to say thank you.
 To be honest you are like the older sister that I’ve never had.
 You always managed to make me smile.
-You’ve boosted my confidence and ‘made’ me do things that I’d never have done if you hadn’t encouraged me….I can’t tell you how thankful I am to have had you as a mentor” BAME pupil currently receiving mentoring
+You’ve boosted my confidence and ‘made’ me do things that I’d never have done if you hadn’t encouraged me….I can’t tell you how thankful I am to have had you as a mentor” BAME pupil who received mentoring 2017/18

 *Source HEFCE (Higher Education Funding Council for England)